Pirate FlagPirates and PrivateersPirate Flag

 The Desert and the Sea: 977 Days Captive on the Somali Pirate Coast

-The journey cost several thousand dollars for two weeks and a Somali elder from the same town as many of the pirates on trial arranged for Moore’s and Raman’s protection during their stay.
-Having dual citizenship, Moore traveled under a German passport, but was also an American.
+The journey cost several thousand dollars for two weeks, and a Somali elder from the same town as many of the pirates on trial arranged for Moore’s and Raman’s protection during their stay.
+Having dual citizenship, Moore traveled under a German passport.
 All went according to plan until one conversation with Somalis mentioned a pirate lord who wished to kidnap him.
 It was just a rumor, perhaps spread to raise their anxiety, but an incident soon after convinced both men it was time to go home.
 But Moore hadn’t yet interviewed any of the pirate defendants’ families, so while Raman prepared to leave Somalia, Moore decided to stay just a few days longer to conduct the interviews.
 Instead, he was forced to remain in country for nearly three years.

 The ambush occurred soon after he left the airport following the departure of Raman’s plane.
 Moore was yanked from the car, beaten, his wrist broken, his glasses lost, and his belongings taken.
 The threat of dying became a constant.
 He was awakened during the night and moved from one location to another – sometimes staying in dilapidated houses, other times in the bush or on a captured vessel – while enduring sickness, beatings, chains, malicious guards, a thorough regulation of his daily life, few comforts, and a total inability to understand why.
 Although there were periods where he was the only hostage, he also spent a lot of time with a kidnapped Seychelles fisherman named Rolly Tambara, who became his best friend and often warned, “Do not make them angry, Michael.”
 (11) Yet small defiances, hope of rescue or escape, friendship, and a desire not to end up like his father helped Moore endure.